lambda-11235/ttyped/README.md

 - We want to introduce logical axioms which are impossible under CoC (see `lib/classical.tt`).
-- We want to efficiently mimic constructs from other programming languages, such as real numbers and the fixed-point operator.
+- As an FFI to Scheme.

 ### The `ret` Pattern